This post may contain affiliate links. Read the full disclosure

 It is also a good idea to have a few small rewards on hand to encourage your toddler if they do manage to use the toilet while travelling.

 Set Realistic Expectations

 Perhaps this one belongs in the top spot, but we will round out with possibly the most important tip for travelling with toddlers.

 Keep your expectations realistic!

-This doesn’t mean expect to have a bad time because do that and you will almost be guarenteed a bad time!
-No, this simply means know that some moments will be harder than others but other times will be filled with joy and good memories.
+This doesn’t mean expect to have a bad time because do that and you will almost be guaranteed a bad time!
+No, this simply means knowing that some moments will be harder than others but other times will be filled with joy and good memories.